Logo

 Ian Wright recalls that after being locked in the cell, he burst into tears and vowed to God to do everything in his power to make it as a footballer.

-Ian Wright described his teacher Sydney Pigden as "the first positive male figure that I had in my life".
+Ian Wright described his school teacher Sydney Pigden, who taught him to read and write, as "the first positive male figure" in his life.

-From being a teenager, until the age of 21, Ian Wright played for Bermondsey-based amateur Sunday league club Ten-em-Bee.
+From being a teenager, until the age of 21, Ian Wright played for Lewisham-based amateur Sunday league club Ten-em-Bee becoming the top scorer in the London and Kent Border Sunday League.

 Ian Wright quickly made his mark in his first season, scoring nine goals to finish as Palace's second-highest scorer.